Azure/azure-powershell/src/Accounts/Accounts/help/Get-AzAccessToken.md

 # Get-AzAccessToken

 ## SYNOPSIS
-Get raw access token.
+Get secure raw access token.
 When using -ResourceUrl, please make sure the value does match current Azure environment.
 You may refer to the value of `(Get-AzContext).Environment`.
+> **_NOTE:_**  The current default output type `PSAccessToken` is going to be deprecate.
+Please always use `-AsSecureString` to avoid the upcoming breaking change.
+After that the output turns to be `PSSecureAccessToken`, which contains `token` as a `SecureString`.
+Please refer to [Unprotect-SecureString](https://github.com/Azure/azure-powershell/blob/main/src/Aks/Aks.Autorest/utils/Unprotect-SecureString.ps1) for how to convert from `SecureString` to plain text.

 ## SYNTAX